 Figure Captions

 Figure 1: A: In rat experiments, the 2 sets of home bases, lights and feeders were used alternatively between games.
 B. Timeline of the rat experiments.
 Rats were trained to start each trial by reaching the home base (HB, no reward).
-They were then given a small number (here nG = 3) of guided trial (e.g. Trial 1-3, one blinking light, here 1 drop).
+They were then given a small number (here nG = 3) of guided trial (e.g., Trial 1-3, one blinking light, here 1 drop).
 Subsequent trials consisted in 2 simultaneously blinking lights (here Horizon = 1).
 The end of a game was signaled by a sweeping tone and a change of home base.
 C. Horizon conditions (the number of free trials) in Experiment 1, the number of guided trials are always 3 in Experiment 1.

 Figure 2: A. In rat Experiment 2 (except for the sound cue variant), horizon conditions are alternated between games.
 B. Task conditions (nG x Horizon) in Experiment 2.
-The number of guided trials are 0, 1 or 3 trials, the number of free trials (horizons) are either 1 or 6 trials.
+The number of guided trials is 0, 1 or 3 trials, the number of free trials (horizons) are either 1 or 6 trials.
 Note that when nG = 0, there are H + 1 free trials and the first of these are treated as a (self-guided) guided trial.

 Figure 3: A. Timeline of the human experiments (Experiment 4 and 5): Human subjects were presented with a 2-armed bandit display of explicit time horizon (here Horizon = 2).
 They were guided to the first bandit and obtained a visible reward (here 3 points).
 Subsequent trials consisted in simultaneously colored squares indicating free choices between the two bandits.
 B. Task conditions in Experiment 4 and 5.
 There are four horizon conditions H = 1, 2, 5 and 10.